therubymug/hitch/README.md

   - hitch -h
 - Creating a Gravatar for your pair:
   - Once I've hitched with my pair. (e.g. hitch leela fry) I have now created a unique email: dev+fry+leela@hashrocket.com
   - Then, I go to gravatar.com.
-Add an image to that particular email address and I'm done.
+Add the merged image to that particular email address and I'm done.

 Install:
 -------